Get insider access

 Best Soundbars With Subwoofer

 Whether you're a fan of watching action movies or listening to bass-heavy music genres, you may want a soundbar with a dedicated subwoofer.
 A subwoofer can generally deliver a deeper, more powerful bass than a standalone bar, which helps you feel the deep thump and rumble in bass-heavy content.
 Since subwoofers can be fairly large, you may want to confirm that you have enough space for the whole setup in your TV room.
-That said, if space isn't an issue and you want to feel a deep, extended bass in your audio content, consider a soundbar setup with a dedicated sub.
+If space isn't an issue and you want to feel a deep, extended bass in your audio content, consider a soundbar setup with a dedicated sub.

 1. Best Soundbar With Subwoofer